Shag

 Present on origin, development and currently (Maria)

-“Hora” comes from ancient Greek khoros, which also gives us such words as “chorus”
+- “Hora” comes from ancient Greek khoros, which also gives us such words as “chorus” - and “choir.”

 (Sam)

-During the horah at one part the man and the woman or the guests of honor get hoisted
+- During the horah at one part the man and the woman or the guests of honor get hoisted - in a chair

 Currently + how it's done (Jaxson)